How much does a divorce cost?

 Sole Divorces

-Only the person applying for divorce must qualify for the fee reduction.
+• Only the person applying for the divorce online must pay the government filing fee.

 Do both parties pay a court fee?